OCA/stock-logistics-warehouse/stock_move_location/readme/USAGE.rst

    or `Inventory > Reporting > Inventory`, the quants view will be opened.

-*  Select the quants which you want move to another location
+*  Select the quantities which you want move to another location

 If you go to the Inventory Dashboard you can see the button "Move from location" in each of the picking types (only applicable to internal transfers).
 Press it